timsgrignoli/forex-technical-indicators/README.md

 # forex-technical-indicators
 Create a data flow analyzing technical entry indicators using MQL and your favorite broker on MetaTrader.
 Each folder is a consecutive step in the data flow pipeline.
 Check out the overview website [here](https://s3-us-west-1.amazonaws.com/forex.timsgrignoli.com/index.html).
 This project specifically targets the Forex market but it can be easily reused for any market and most indicators compatible with MQL.
-I recommend (and have included) "Zero-Cross" and "Two Lines Cross" indicators.
-For more information on these types of indicators check out [this site](https://nononsenseforex.com/indicators/forex-trend-indicators/) (I am not affiliated with this site but have used it for technical strategies).
+This project uses Moving Averages as an entry using a price crossover method.
+Learn more [here](https://www.investopedia.com/articles/active-trading/052014/how-use-moving-average-buy-stocks.asp), but essentially when price closes above MA, go long and when it closes below, go short.
+There are also an example of a "Zero-Cross" and "Two Lines Cross" indicators included.
+For more information on these types of indicators look [here](https://nononsenseforex.com/indicators/forex-trend-indicators/) (I am not affiliated with this site but have used it for technical strategies).

 ## About the folders
 1. Generate CSV - MQL to extract information to CSV file(s)